The Legislative Branch

 The Vice President of the United States serves as President of the Senate and may cast the decisive vote in the event of a tie in the Senate.

-The Senate has the sole power to confirm those of the President's appointments that require consent, and to ratify treaties.
+The Senate has the sole power to confirm those of the President’s appointments that require consent, and to provide advice and consent to ratify treaties.
 There are, however, two exceptions to this rule: the House must also approve appointments to the Vice Presidency and any treaty that involves foreign trade.
 The Senate also tries impeachment cases for federal officials referred to it by the House.

 The Legislative Process

 The first step in the legislative process is the introduction of a bill to Congress.
 Anyone can write it, but only members of Congress can introduce legislation.
 Some important bills are traditionally introduced at the request of the President, such as the annual federal budget.
 During the legislative process, however, the initial bill can undergo drastic changes.